Machine Learning & Artificial Intelligence

 Trade Secret Misappropriation

-An early employee of a machine learning startup joined a top-4 technology company, where he developed similar algorithms to the ones he worked on at the startup.
-The startup brought a trade secret misappropriation action, and sought litigation financing.
+An early employee of a machine learning startup joined a leading technology company, where he developed similar algorithms to the ones he worked on at the startup.
+His original employer brought a trade secret misappropriation action and sought litigation financing.
 A leading litigation finance investor hired us to evaluate the merits of the case in support of their investment decision.
 Our machine learning expert witness evaluated the technology, separated the novel aspects from prior approaches, interviewed experts and attorneys involved with the case, analyzed all declarations submitted by either side, and reviewed related publications in the field.

-The maker of a large open-source CMS was considering acquiring an analytics platform, and enlisted our help to conduct a thorough evaluation of the target’s technology stack.
-We analyzed the target’s machine learning stack to see what existing libraries and methodologies they make use of, and what new innovations were developed in house.
-We looked for synergies between the offerings of the two companies and made recommendations on future machine learning applications and features.
+The maker of a large open-source CMS was considering acquiring a social media analytics platform, and enlisted our help to conduct a thorough evaluation of the target company’s technology stack.
+Our experts analyzed the target’s machine learning technology stack to separate the in-house technology from open-source and 3rd party software.
+We looked for synergies between the offerings of the startup and the acquiring companies and made recommendations on future machine learning applications and features.